spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 > Code: cameracal.py, Function: cameraCalibration()

 ## Distortion Correction
 Once the camera has been calibrated the camera matrix can be used to undistort(radial and tangential) images.
+The camera matrix has the focal length and camera center information.
 A nice way to verify if the camera was calibrated accurately is to verify on a test image like the one shown below.

 ![Distortion](Distortion.jpg)
 <p align="center">